sanches-leo/shiny/docs/wellcome.md

 <br>
 <br>
 <div style="text-align: justify; font-size: 24px;">
-`lacen` is a dedicated R software package developed to facilitate integrative analysis of gene expression data, focusing specifically on the elucidation of functional roles for long non-coding RNAs (lncRNAs) through weighted gene co-expression network analysis (WGCNA).
+LACEN is an R software package specifically designed to support integrative analysis of gene expression data, with a particular emphasis on uncovering the functional roles of long non-coding RNAs (lncRNAs) through Weighted Gene Co-expression Network Analysis (WGCNA).

-The package offers an intuitive, structured, and robust workflow that seamlessly integrates data handling, transformation, and network construction steps and includes advanced stability checks via bootstrap analyses. `lacen` is designed to be user-friendly and accessible, even for researchers without extensive computational or programming experience, guiding users through a clear and consistent analysis pathway.
+The package provides a streamlined, intuitive, and robust workflow that covers data preprocessing, transformation, and network construction.
+It also incorporates advanced module stability assessments using bootstrap-based analyses.

-Although initially optimized using human cancer RNA-seq datasets, the package is not limited to oncological studies and can handle data from numerous experimental contexts and organisms.
-The only strict requirements are that the input RNA-seq expression profiles must represent at least two sample conditions (for instance, two different biological or clinical groups), and input files must conform to the required format.
-Beyond human datasets, `lacen` supports most widely-researched organisms included in [Bioconductor's OrgDb annotation packages](https://www.bioconductor.org/packages/release/BiocViews.html#___OrgDb).
+Although initially tailored for human cancer RNA-seq datasets, LACEN is broadly applicable to a wide range of organisms and experimental conditions.
+The main requirements are that input RNA-seq expression profiles must include at least two sample conditions (e.g., distinct biological or clinical groups), and input files must adhere to the expected format.

+This Shiny application offers a user-friendly graphical interface for running LACEN without the need for command-line interaction.
+Users must create an account and provide an institutional password (available from the server administrator).
+Results generated from the bootstrap and enrichment summary steps are retained on the server for up to 7 days, allowing users to revisit and run the final two steps without re-executing the full network construction, which is computationally intensive.
 </div>